-The inaugural HI Design MEA event took place on the 1st to 3rd March at the Shangri-La Barr al Jissah in Muscat, Oman.
+The inaugural HI Design MEA event took place on the 4th to 6th March at the Art Rotana Manama, Bahrain.

-Buyer delegates are Interior Architects, Interior Designers and Hotel Project Leaders responsible for hospitality interior design developments across Middle East and Africa.
-They are drawn from architect and interior design practices, hotel owners and operators, and procurement companies operating in the region.
+Buyer delegates are Interior Architects, Interior Designers and Hotel Project Leaders responsible for hospitality interior design developments across Europe, Middle East and Africa.
+They are drawn from architect and interior design practices, hotel owners and operators, and procurement companies.

 Supplier delegates are manufacturers of a wide spectrum of FF&E products and services applicable for hospitality interior specification across more than 50 product categories.